libvips/libvips/doc/uhdr.md

 If you save a scRGB image as JPEG, it will be automatically written as UltraJPEG.
 A simple gainmap is generated automatically.

-Full HDR processing scRGB is simple, but potentially slower than the separate gainmap path, and will not preserve any user tone map.
+Full HDR processing with scRGB is simple, but potentially slower than the separate gainmap path, and will not preserve any user tone map.

 ## Full HDR from separate gainmap